astriaorg/astria/specs/execution-api.md

 ### CreateBlock

-`CreateBlock` executes a set of given trasactions on the new chain.
+`CreateBlock` executes a set of given trasactions on top of the chain indicated by `prev_block_hash`.
 The following should be respected:

 - `prev_block_hash` MUST match hash of the `SOFT` commitment state block, return `FAILED_PRECONDITION` otherwise.
 - If block headers have timestamps, created block MUST have matching timestamp
+- The CommitmentState is NOT modified by the execution of the block.

 ### GetBlock